 1. Stop buying lunch at work

 Instead of buying lunch, try taking leftovers from the night before or prepping your lunches over the weekend.
+Making your own food is healthier, and a key element of clean eating.
 To make the most of the money you’re now not spending on lunch, put $6 away in a savings account each day and reap your reward in 12 months.

 2. Use a spending tracker